clayne/SSEModdingGuide/README.md

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/mo2%20nexus%20confirmation.png)

 8. After you receive a confirmation that Nexus and MO2 are linked, click **Next**.
 9. A window with all the information you entered (Game choice, Instance location, Nexus account, etc.) will be displayed.
-After confirming that all the provided information is correct, click **Finish**.
+After confirming that the provided information is correct, click **Finish**.

 ## The Interface